In 2014, UNICEF and partners plan for:

 - 12,927 children aged 6 to 59 months with SAM admitted to community-based management programme

 - 76,154 children aged 6 to 59 months and pregnant and lactating women receive multi-micronutrient supplements

 - 33,000 internally displaced families are protected from malaria with insecticide-treated nets

 - 236,000 women and children immunised with polio, measles, pentavalent and tetanus toxoid vaccines

-- 40,000 children in humanitarian situations benefiting from psychosocial support through child-friendly schools/safe spaces
+- 50,000 children in humanitarian situations benefit from psychosocial support through access to safe community spaces

-- 16,800 primary school children and out-of-school children accessing non-formal primary education programme in Rakhine
+- 24,841 children in humanitarian situations access primary education programme in Rakhine